gridsmartercities/aws-lambda-decorators/README.md

 This decorator validates a list of non dictionary parameters from your lambda function.

-* The decorator takes a list of Parameter objects.
+* The decorator takes a list of [ValidatedParameter](https://github.com/gridsmartercities/aws-lambda-decorators/blob/8d7f189d3f88c12cf547681fb3ee8785542b5680/aws_lambda_decorators/classes.py#L72-L89) objects.
 * Each parameter object needs the name of the lambda function parameter that it is going to be validated, and the list of rules to validate.
 * A 400 exception is raised when the parameter does not validate.